 It is important for every parent to know that a child with sleep problems is not a reflection of bad parenting nor is it a sign of something physically or mentally wrong with their child.
 If a parent believes, their child has sleep problems there are many resources available.
 A child’s pediatrician is a wonderful person to ask for information or advice about sleeping issues; they may also be able to supply a parent with more resources or information about sleep problems.

-Tips for a Good Night of Sleep
+Tips for a Good Night of Sleep for Children

 There are a few things every parent can do to ensure a healthy sleep routine for their child.

 - Spend one on one time with you child before they go to bed.
 Television or video games are not a good substitute.